-- 3.2 Emissions included within the boundary: All activities related to capturing (e.g. capture, liquefaction), transporting (e.g. through pipelines or by shipping) and storing (e.g. intermediate storages, injection) of the CO2 and CO2 emissions resulting from these activities. - 3.3 Emissions included within the boundary: Purpose-grown biomass (e.g. emissions from cultivation, harvesting and transportation of the biomass cradle-to-gate) if the biomass is solely grown for CO2 removal purposes.
-Note: For all activities with biogenic CO2 capture, the biomass must be sustainable, even if the biomass is not purpose-grown but residues or side streams are used.25 - 3.4 Emissions included within the boundary: Purpose-built equipment and facilities26 (e.g. emissions from materials and construction) shall be included if they are solely built for CO2 removal purposes.
+- 3.3 Emissions included within the boundary: Purpose-grown biomass (e.g. emissions from cultivation, harvesting and transportation of the biomass cradle-to-gate) if the biomass is solely grown for CO2 removal purposes.
+Note: For all activities with biogenic CO2 capture, the biomass must be sustainable, even if the biomass is not purpose-grown but residues or side streams are used.25 - Emissions included within the boundary: Purpose-built equipment and facilities26 (e.g. emissions from materials and construction) shall be included if they are solely built for CO2 removal purposes.
 These emissions are included in the carbon balance since they are estimated to be significant (they are more than 1 % of the total emissions)27.
 If CO2 Removal Supplier can show that these emissions are less than 1% they can be omitted. - 3.5 Emissions outside the activity boundary: Other activities that do not exist solely for the purpose of CO2 removal even if they are physically connected to carbon capture.
 These can be e.g. bioenergy production, biogas production or waste treatment.
 This means that such activities are not considered as integrated but as two separate suppliers: supplier of bioenergy/biogas/waste treatment and supplier of carbon capture (Capture Operator).